gamachikin/GASassets/README.md

-# Games And Stuff Roms
+# Games And Stuff Assets
-Repo for hosting retro games for Games And Stuff
+Repo for hosting games and apps for Games And Stuff